SamuelLerman/image_similarity_flutter/README.md

   - ...
 ```

-NB: The `Info.plist` and `AndroidManifest.xml` files are already configured to allow access to the photo gallery and the camera.
+NB: The `Info.plist`, `AndroidManifest.xml` and `android/app/build.gradle` files have already been configured to allow access to the photo gallery and the camera.

 ### Configure the server address

 Once you have imported all your images.
-You will need to configure the `upload` method located in the `runModel.dart` file.
+You will need to configure the `upload` method located in the `runModelScreen.dart` file.
 If you are running the api on a local server, you should have the line:
 ```dart
 var uri = Uri.parse("http://YOUR_IP_ADDRESS_ON_THE_NETWORK:5000/?class=${widget.testImageName}&thres=${thres}");
 ```